GEM-benchmark/NL-Augmenter/filters/gender_bias/README.md

 f.filter(sentences)
 ```

-The above statement returns True, as the number of sentences flagged as "masculine" is less than the number of sentences tagged as "feminine".
+The above statement returns `True`, as the number of sentences flagged as "masculine" is less than the number of sentences tagged as "feminine".
 You can check the exact number by calling the `count_genders()` static method on the instance of the class and providing it with the extracted flags with the `flag_sentences()` static method:
 ```
 flagged_sentences = f.flag_sentences(sentences, "en")